AnnaNowak96/Calculator-TOP/README.md

 # Calculator-TOP
-Projects made during The Odin Projct course (TOP)
+Project made during The Odin Projct course (TOP)
 Create calculator that do this functions:
 -add
 -subtract